wp-plugins/suggest-review/readme.txt

 but I wanted something that would also limit the amount of feedback from one article.
 Also, I'd never written a plugin and really had no knowledge of Wordpress, so it seemed like a good way to learn.

+= Can it be translated? =

+If you would like to see Suggest Review in another language, you can use the .pot file included with the plugin to create a translation into any language.
+Email me the completed .po file and I'll include it in future releases.

 == Screenshots ==

 1. Example of a post that has been flagged for review.
 Also shows the 'last updated' option.